Single-Season Tigers Home Run Leaders: Top 22

 Rocky Colavito: 45 Home Runs in 1961

-Rocky Colavito was just in the middle of his power prime upon joining the Tigers in 1960.
+Rocky Colavito was in the middle of his power prime upon joining the Tigers in 1960.
 This 45-homer performance in ’61 was the third time he surpassed 40 in four years, and it was the fourth of five straight years he hit at least 30.
 His 1961 season is notable because it’s on this list, and the 45 homers and 140 RBI he collected both ended up being single-season career-high marks.
-This was also just a couple of years removed from hitting 4 home runs in a game.
+This was also just a couple of years removed from him hitting 4 home runs in a game.

 Miguel Cabrera: 44 Home Runs in 2012 and 2013